Andy's Handy Store

 Andy's Handy Store, colloquially known as Handy Andy's, is a historic building in Yarmouth, Maine, United States.
 Located at 367 Main Street, at its junction with Elm Street in the town's Upper Village, part of the building dates to 1891.
 It has been the home to over thirty businesses.
-As of early 2022, Thoroughfare occupies the entire building.
+As of 2025, restaurant Salsa occupies the entire building.

 The first phone call between Yarmouth and Portland, Maine's largest city, was made from the premises.

 History

 In 1807, Nathaniel Baker's nail store stood at the corner of Main Street and what was then known as Mill Street (prior to the construction of today's Mill Street, located near to where the Forest Paper Company formerly stood).

 In 1891, Nathaniel Foster's pottery was torn down, after about fifty years in existence, and a new building was constructed in its place.

 The building was later the home of the hardware store of John Ambrose Griffin (1838–1905).